kratadata/video_encoder/README.md

 # Instructions
 1. Install [Python 3.10](https://www.python.org/downloads/release/python-3100/).
 Make sure to mark the **Add Python 3.10 to PATH** checkbox!
 1. Download this repository by clicking on Code --> Download ZIP and unzip it.
-2. Windows Key + R, then type "cmd".
-Once cmd is open type:
+2. Open cmd (Windows Key + R, then "cmd") and type:
  `python --version` .
 If it shows 3.10 you are good to go.
+If not follow [these instructions](https://youtu.be/Y2q_b4ugPWk?feature=shared)
 3. In cmd type (if pip doesn't work try pip3):
   `cd path/to/video_encoder`
   `pip install virtualenv`